||13th Annual Biker Belles® Celebration

 ||To celebrate women in riding and raise significant funds for local charities

-At the Lodge there will be more opportunities than ever before to pamper yourself at the Comfort Zone by Team Diva.
+Pamper yourself at the reception by visiting the Comfort Zone by Team Diva.
 Take advantage of this well-deserved opportunity to discover and experience new beauty care, fashion wear and riding gear made specifically for women in this retreat area!

 The Sturgis Buffalo Chip created the Biker Belles for two complementary purposes.

-- To raise awareness of the passion, diversity and spirit of women in motorcycling, celebrating the woman’s role in shaping the culture, art and history of motorcycling.
+- To raise awareness of the passion, diversity and spirit of women in motorcycling, celebrating women’s role in shaping the culture, art and history of motorcycling.

 To stay up to date on everything Biker Belles, be sure to subscribe to the Sturgis Rider® News Blog and follow the Biker Belles on Facebook!

-Motorcycling had been a vehicle for change in the lives of these women, so they felt called to devise an event to recognize those who paved the way, raise funds to support the preservation of this history and build up the lives of the next generation of young girls in the local community.
+Motorcycling had been a vehicle for change in the lives of these women, so they felt called to improve the event to recognize those who paved the way, raise funds to support the preservation of this history and build up the lives of the next generation of young girls in the local community.

-After the first event in 2009, Biker Belles quickly earned the reputation of the home for women coming to Sturgis for the rally.
-What started out as a women’s ride that year has now expanded to a day-long event for everyone—women, men, riders, passenger riders, non riders—to celebrate and support women and their role in the sport of motorcycling.
+The Biker Belles community continues to grow and has earned the reputation of the home for women in Sturgis.
+What started out as a women’s ride every year has now expanded to a day-long event for everyone—women, men, riders, passenger riders, non riders—to celebrate and support women and their role in the sport of motorcycling.